AguaClara/UASB/summer2018report.md

 #NOM_diam = pipe.ND_SDR_available(target_diam, sch40)

 ```
-Given the pipe diameter, we now check to ensure the velocity within the pipe is below 0.2 m/s, to allow air bubbles to escape.
+The team then ensured that the velocity within the pipe is below 0.2 m/s, given the pipe diameter, to allow air bubbles to escape.

 ```python
 # Calculate the maximum velocity through the large diameter pipe when hydraulic head is largest after a dump